p-koskey/EquipmentStatusAPI/README.md

 ## Overview

-The Equipment Status API is a simple, yet functional backend application that demonstrates how to handle equipment status updates and provide a RESTful API to interact with this data.
+The Equipment Status API is a simple, yet functional backend application that demonstrates how to keep track equipment status updates and provide a RESTful API to interact with this data.
-The API is documented using Swagger.
+The API is documented using Swagger and uses a lightweight SQLite database.

 ## Features